Nom Nom logo

 What is an emotional support animal?

-An emotional support animal is exactly what it sounds like: an animal that supports its owner emotionally.
+An emotional support animal is exactly what it sounds like: an animal that supports its person emotionally.
 Most people with emotional support animals suffer from depression, anxiety, or PTSD, though other impairments, such as severe phobias or panic attacks, are also common reasons to get an animal.
 Any kind of mental health disability or struggle can be reason to get an emotional support animal.

 How is an emotional support animal different from a service animal?